Chris Fieggen – 1960s Pioneer Programmer

 This pass generates the fifth (and final) deck of punched cards called the “Object Program” (slightly different “binary” format) plus a third (and final) printout called the “Assembly Listing”.

 Note that for the sake of simplicity I've shown only the most basic assembly using the most basic punched-card system.
-On systems that also include “punched paper tape” and/or “magnetic tape”, the output or subsequent input could use either of those media instead of punched cards.
-This would be significantly faster (and less tedious):
+On more advanced systems that also include “punched paper tape” and/or “magnetic tape”, the output or subsequent input could use either of those media instead of punched cards:

 The finished program